c-tothe-k/etch-a-sketch/README.md

 # etch-a-sketch
-Assignment from The Odin Project's https://www.theodinproject.com/lessons/etch-a-sketch-project
+This is an assignment from The Odin Project's [curriculum](https://www.theodinproject.com/lessons/etch-a-sketch-project).